 Step 3: Register MATLAB as an Automation Server

 Each time you export a CAD assembly model, the Simscape Multibody Link plugin attempts to connect to MATLAB.
 To enable the connection, you must register MATLAB as an automation server.
 You can do this in two ways:

 Open a MATLAB session in administrator mode.
 At the MATLAB command prompt, enter

-Open an MS-DOS window running in administrator mode.
+Open a Windows® command prompt window running in administrator mode.
 At the command prompt, enter

 Step 4: Enable the Simscape Multibody Link Plugin in a CAD Application

 Before you can export a CAD assembly, you must enable the Simscape Multibody Link plugin on your CAD application.
 To do this, see:

 Importing CAD Files from Applications Not Supported by Simscape Multibody Link

 If you use a CAD application other than Onshape, SolidWorks, PTC Creo, and Autodesk Inventor, you can create a custom model export application based on the Simscape Multibody XML schema.
 This approach requires some knowledge of XML.
 See the schema web page for more information.